Garmin Alpha Dog Tracker Review 2026: Best Handheld and Collar Combinations Explained

 You’re in wide farmland at sunrise.
 Your dog is working far ahead, sometimes hundreds of yards out of sight.
 In this environment, range and control matter more than convenience.

-An Alpha 300 paired with a TT 25 fits naturally here.
-The larger screen and detailed maps help you understand not just where your dog is, but what terrain they’re moving through.
 If you’re using satellite imagery, you can see field edges, tree lines, and roads before your dog reaches them.

 Scenario 2: Backcountry Hiking in Unpredictable Terrain